 His speed combined with a hasty handle opens up the source of his offensive game, but also his work elsewhere.

 Green’s “Harden” stepback will develop into a signature move as his way to let out his three-point shot.
 Green’s release is fluid and fast as well so keeping him in check one-on-one will be a strenuous task.
 Add this to the fact Green poses the same threat to pull-up or stepback in the midrange and there’s nowhere he can’t nail a jumper from.
-Even off the ball, he’ll still effective as a shooter.
+Even off the ball, he’ll still be effective as a shooter.

 Green is a special breed of player where once he’s in the zone you cannot faze him.
 Think of Jalen Green as the next Zach LaVine.
 He’s athletic, can score from anywhere (drive, pull-up, stepback), and has the threat to drop 30+ on any given night.